Laci1953/HiTech-C-compiler-enhanced/ZAS/readme.txt

 To assemble Z80 source files, outside the framework provided by the C compiler, you may still use Z80AS ( https://github.com/Laci1953/Z80AS ).

-Comparing the enhanced ZAS with Z80AS:
+Comparing the enhanced ZAS with the original ZAS and Z80AS:

 Enhanced ZAS:
 - runs ONLY on 128/512KB RAM systems (including RomWBW systems, starting from v3.5)
 - it is called by the C compiler to assemble the output of CGEN (or OPTIM)
-- no macros, include, conditional assembly
+- no macros, no include, no conditional assembly
 - can handle larger assembler files, compared with the original HiTech's ZAS or even Z80AS

+Original ZAS:
+- runs on any Z80 CP/M system
+- basic support for macros, conditional assembly, includes may be used
+- cannot handle large assembler files (e.g. fails to assemble BDOS+BIOS as a single file)

 Z80AS:
 - runs on any Z80 CP/M system
-- macros, conditional assembly, includes may be used
+- extensive support for macros, conditional assembly, includes may be used
 - may handle undocumented Z80 instructions
+- can handle large assembler files (e.g. can assemble BDOS+BIOS as a single file), but not very large ones